by Todd Walker

 This a great way to add emergency lighting to your preps.
 They’d also make great barter items.

 SmartPrepper Tip: Stock up on kerosene and lamp oil before the herd strips store shelves bare.
 As always, if any open flame is forced into service in your home, use extra caution – especially with young children.
-Always place lit lamps on a stable elevated surface.
+Be sure to place lit lamps on a stable elevated surface.

 - 100 Clever Ways to Repurpose Mason Jars (brit.co)